kubedb/docs/docs/guides/mysql/monitoring/overview.md

 Assume that above Redis is configured to use basic authentication.
 So, exporter image also need to provide password to collect metrics.
 We have provided it through `spec.monitor.args` field.

-Here, we have specified that we are going to monitor this server using CoreOS prometheus-operator through `spec.monitor.agent: prometheus.io/coreos-operator`.
+Here, we have specified that we are going to monitor this server using Prometheus operator through `spec.monitor.agent: prometheus.io/operator`.
 KubeDB will create a `ServiceMonitor` crd in `monitoring` namespace and this `ServiceMonitor` will have `k8s-app: prometheus` label.

 ## Next Steps

-- Learn how to monitor Elasticsearch database with KubeDB using [builtin-Prometheus](/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md) and using [CoreOS Prometheus Operator](/docs/guides/elasticsearch/monitoring/using-coreos-prometheus-operator.md).
+- Learn how to monitor Elasticsearch database with KubeDB using [builtin-Prometheus](/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/elasticsearch/monitoring/using-prometheus-operator.md).
-- Learn how to monitor PostgreSQL database with KubeDB using [builtin-Prometheus](/docs/guides/postgres/monitoring/using-builtin-prometheus.md) and using [CoreOS Prometheus Operator](/docs/guides/postgres/monitoring/using-coreos-prometheus-operator.md).
+- Learn how to monitor PostgreSQL database with KubeDB using [builtin-Prometheus](/docs/guides/postgres/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/postgres/monitoring/using-prometheus-operator.md).
-- Learn how to monitor MySQL database with KubeDB using [builtin-Prometheus](/docs/guides/mysql/monitoring/using-builtin-prometheus.md) and using [CoreOS Prometheus Operator](/docs/guides/mysql/monitoring/using-coreos-prometheus-operator.md).
+- Learn how to monitor MySQL database with KubeDB using [builtin-Prometheus](/docs/guides/mysql/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/mysql/monitoring/using-prometheus-operator.md).
-- Learn how to monitor MongoDB database with KubeDB using [builtin-Prometheus](/docs/guides/mongodb/monitoring/using-builtin-prometheus.md) and using [CoreOS Prometheus Operator](/docs/guides/mongodb/monitoring/using-coreos-prometheus-operator.md).
+- Learn how to monitor MongoDB database with KubeDB using [builtin-Prometheus](/docs/guides/mongodb/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/mongodb/monitoring/using-prometheus-operator.md).
-- Learn how to monitor Redis server with KubeDB using [builtin-Prometheus](/docs/guides/redis/monitoring/using-builtin-prometheus.md) and using [CoreOS Prometheus Operator](/docs/guides/redis/monitoring/using-coreos-prometheus-operator.md).
+- Learn how to monitor Redis server with KubeDB using [builtin-Prometheus](/docs/guides/redis/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/redis/monitoring/using-prometheus-operator.md).
-- Learn how to monitor Memcached server with KubeDB using [builtin-Prometheus](/docs/guides/memcached/monitoring/using-builtin-prometheus.md) and using [CoreOS Prometheus Operator](/docs/guides/memcached/monitoring/using-coreos-prometheus-operator.md).
+- Learn how to monitor Memcached server with KubeDB using [builtin-Prometheus](/docs/guides/memcached/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/memcached/monitoring/using-prometheus-operator.md).